jhnetoke/Senggrit/README.md

 #### piEbookServer.sh
 This script is from 2 raspberry Pi projects [RaspberryPi Ebook Storage](https://pimylifeup.com/raspberry-pi-ebook-server/) and [Install Nginx on RaspberryPi](https://pimylifeup.com/raspberry-pi-nginx/).
 This script makes the install simple.
 Keep in mind it just installs dependencies, it doesn't do the config for you...

+#### piOpenVPNServer.sh
+This script is from a raspberry Pi project [RaspberryPiOpenVPNServer](https://pimylifeup.com/raspberry-pi-vpn-server/).
+This script will install the dependencies and will pull the script to start installing the VPN software.
+The rest is up to you...